Uruguay

 Furthermore, for certain capital gains, there are special ways of determining the taxable income (e.g. based on notional income).

-Bearer title transfer capital gains are subject to a 12% tax rate, applicable to a notional 20% of the transfer price (or 20% of market value of the titles transferred if there is no price).
-The same tax treatment applies to capital gains derived from the transfer of nominative titles.
+Capital gains derived from the transfer of titles/shares issued by Uruguayan entities are subject to a 12% tax rate, applicable to a notional 20% of the transfer price (or 20% of market value of the titles transferred if there is no price).
+For titles quoted in a Uruguayan stock exchange, the 'real method' can be applied.

 Dividend income